AsymptoticGames/asymptotic-monogame-framework/README.md

    - Find what: "namespace AsymptoticMonoGameFramework"
    - Replace with: "namespace GameName"

+Close Visual Studio

+In File Explorer (after doing all steps in Visual Studio)

+ - Change folder name from asymptotic-monogame-framework to game-name
+ - Change folder name in game-name/Windows from AsymptoticMonoGameFramework to GameName
+ - In game-name/Windows/GameName
+   - You can delete the obj folder completely to clean up old build files
+   - You can delete the bin folder completely to clean up old build files
+   - If there is a AsymptoticMonoGameFramework_TemporaryKey, you can delete that as well

+Open up Visual Studio again, and open GameName.sln

+ - Right-click GameName project and remove
+ - Right-click Solution 'GameName' -> Add -> Existing Project -> game-name/Windows/GameName/GameName.csproj -> Open

 ## Possible Errors

 "An error occurred while signing": Right-click on the project in Visual Studio -> Properties -> Signing -> Create Test Certificate -> Ok (No password is required)